 She also leads Solar Cookers International's advocacy efforts at the United Nations, exercising special consultative status with ECOSOC under 1996/31, which allows the United Nations to respond to requests for its expertise in clean cooking and water pasteurization technologies to help achieve the United Nations goals.

 Greene prioritizes Solar Cookers International's work to focus first on the women and girls who live on less than $2 a day (USD) who are among the people who pay the highest price for cooking energy worldwide.
 To help create a better quality of life, health, and environments, SCI supports a strong network of partners, and offers collaboration and education platforms to leaders community members around the world, working together to break the cycle of energy dependence and poverty.

 Prior to joining Solar Cookers International, Greene worked for nine years in maternal and infant health as an International Board Certified Lactation Consultant (IBCLC).
-Greene was also a master teacher for ten years, and as Department Chair, piloted a school-wide implementation of personal technology devices.
+Greene was also an educator for ten years.